 During post-production, Steve dubbed many characters’ dialogue (minus one) by making them ridiculously idiotic, fleshing out colorful personalities.
 This predates Team Four Star’s “Dragon Ball Z Abridged” YouTube series.

-Action Sequences were decent such as Chosen One’s battles with a lackey named, “Moon-Yu,” a swarm of enemies fighting him & his Climatic Battle with The Villain.
+Action Sequences were decent such as Chosen One’s battles with a lackey named, “Moon-Yu,” a swarm of enemies fighting him and his Climatic Battle with The Villain.

 Humor contains slapstick, memorable dialogue, mocking tropes associated with Martial Arts Films starring Bruce Lee, Jackie Chan, Jet Li among a few notable icons.
 A poorly dubbed dog barking, was intended to mock American dubbed versions of certain foreign movies.